Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 The Bahamas cleaned up the banking system, adopted strict banking rules, and started getting serious about compliance.

-And now, the Bahamas is less known for banking and wealth management and more commonly referred to as “that place” where the Kardashians swam with pigs.
+And now, The Bahamas is less known for banking and wealth management and more commonly referred to as “that place” where the Kardashians swam with pigs.

 But they aren’t the only famous visitors.
 In fact, David Copperfield owns islands and puts on magical treasure hunts for billionaires.

-In other words, now the Bahamas is (relatively) squeaky clean.
+In other words, now The Bahamas is (relatively) squeaky clean.

-Compared to other offshore financial centers that suffered massive reputational damage over the past decade (e.g. Cyprus, Belize, Panama, etc), the Bahamas didn’t.
+Compared to other offshore financial centers that suffered massive reputational damage over the past decade (e.g. Cyprus, Belize, Panama, etc), The Bahamas didn’t.
 It came out relatively unscathed and neutral.

 In a post-Panama Papers world with increasing compliance and stricter rules, banks in small countries are constantly under pressure and at risk of losing correspondent bank relationships.

-In this environment, some people may wonder: “What’s the benefit of banking in the Caribbean or the Bahamas anymore?”
+In this environment, some people may wonder: “What’s the benefit of banking in the Caribbean or The Bahamas anymore?”

 The short answer?
 Backup accounts and diversification.